lanrat/allxfr/README.md

   -parallel uint
         number of parallel zone transfers to perform (default 10) -psl
-        attempt AXFR from zones listed in the public suffix list, requires -ns -save-all
+        attempt AXFR from zones listed in the public suffix list, requires -ns flag -save-all
-        attempt AXFR from every nameserfer for a given zone and save all answers -verbose
+        attempt AXFR from every nameserver for a given zone and save all answers -verbose
         enable verbose output
   -zonefile string